NEW YORK (AP) — He won't be behind a podium at the White House, but it's unlikely Sean Spicer will disappear from television.

 Spicer's voice would be valued at a television network, although the polarizing nature of the Trump White House may limit his options.

 Fox News Channel is the most obvious choice, as the network most friendly to Trump's message.
-Spicer was booked Friday to appear for an interview on Sean Hannity's Fox show.
+Spicer was interviewed for Sean Hannity's Fox show Friday night.

-Fox said of Spicer on Friday, "We talk to all major players."
+Fox said of Spicer, "We talk to all major players."
 The network recently hired Ari Fleischer, former press secretary to President George W. Bush, as a contributor, along with former U.S. Rep. Jason Chaffetz, a Utah Republican.

 Other conservative-leaning media organizations have hired former Trump associates.
 Boris Epshteyn is a commentator for Sinclair Broadcasting, and Corey Lewandowski, who had a controversial run at CNN, works at One America News Network.